GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    version 1 to major version 2.

    In this case, changing consuming code would be a large undertaking.
-   It's likely that not all consuming code will feel it's worth migrating to the new major version.
-If the library author decides to keep the same Java package, the ecosystem would need to bifurcate in order to handle code paths requiring one versus the other major version.
+   It's likely that not all maintainers will feel it's worth migrating to the new major version.
+If the library author decides to keep the same Java package, the ecosystem has to bifurcate to handle code paths requiring one versus the other major version.
-   Either the ecosystem retains the old major version, or there will be an extended period of difficult diamond dependency conflicts before everyone had transitioned.
+   Either the ecosystem retains the old major version, or there will be an extended period of difficult diamond dependency conflicts before everyone transitions.
    In this scenario, it is clearly superior to rename the Java package, and essentially treat the new major version as a new library.

 Note that both of these examples are for a library with a large number of places that reference it.
 The fewer places that a library is referenced, and the closer